 Synopsis: A fictionalized account of Bill Clinton’s presidential candidacy.
-The film begins with Jack Stanton (John Travolta) visiting an urban school that provides adult literacy classes, and he introduces the “very special librarian,” Miss Walsh, a klutzy but dedicated white female teacher and librarian.
+The film begins with Jack Stanton (John Travolta) visiting an urban school that provides adult literacy classes, and he introduces the “very special librarian,” Miss Walsh, a klutzy but dedicated teacher and librarian.

 Role Call: Allison Janney as Miss Walsh—Information Provider/Comic Relief (female)

 The Prime of Miss Jean Brodie (1969):